Previous weeks

 read more

-4. From Jan 26 to Feb 01
+6. From January 26 to February 01

 Across the Fedora Project, multiple groups are heavily focused on preparing for the upcoming Fedora 44 (F44) release.
 A significant amount of work is dedicated to the mass branching event, with teams like Releng, Infrastructure, and Quality coordinating efforts, testing changes, and fixing build failures that have been exposed by mass rebuilds.
 Another major cross-team effort is the migration from Pagure to the new Forgejo platform (Forge).
 The Docs, Quality, and Infrastructure teams are all actively moving repositories, tickets, and documentation, as well as adapting their workflows and tooling to the new system.
 Finally, with the Flock conference's Call for Proposals deadline approaching, several groups, including CoreOS, Server, and the Atomic Initiative, are planning and discussing potential talks and Birds of a Feather (BoF) sessions to submit.